-In 1996 I moved to BTV, a.k.a. the “Queen City”, a.k.a. the biggest city in Vermont, to begin college.
-While it didn’t quite fit the definition of the word “city” in my book, I was drawn to Burlington for a number of reasons.
-It had a crunchy liberal vibe with health-food options and a budding yoga scene, before all that was mainstream.
-The Church Street Marketplace made for a vibrant downtown, Lake Champlain views were captivating and all of it was within easy access to what I loved most about Vermont: the mountainous outdoors.
-Now, twenty years later, my college town has matured with the times: the hipster has usurped the hippy, there’s true cultural diversity, many more dining options and an exploding arts scene .
-But I am also pleased to see the old Queen has retained some of her most charming qualities.
+In 1996 I moved to BTV—the biggest city in Vermont, aka the Queen City—to attend the University of Vermont.
+I was drawn to Burlington for a number of reasons.
+It had a liberal, eco-conscious vibe and a budding yoga scene before new age and reusable water bottles were mainstream.
+The Church Street Marketplace made for a vibrant, pedestrian friendly downtown against the backdrop of Lake Champlain, and all of it was within easy access to what I loved most about Vermont, her mountains.
+Now twenty years later, my college town has matured with the times: the hipster has usurped the hippy, there’s true cultural diversity, many more dining options, an exploding arts scene . . . but I am also pleased to see the New England Queen has retained some of her most charming qualities.

 Here’s our list of 14 things to do this fall, in and around Burlington.

-5. HIKE – When in Vermont, take a hike!
+5. HIKE.
+When in Vermont, take a hike.
 There are a number of close and convenient hikes in Burlington, such as the Trail Walks at Ethan Allen Homestead and Five Tree Hike in Williston.
-Just twenty minutes south of Burlington in Charlotte, VT (pronounced by locals, “Shar-lot”), is Mt.
-Philo, a quick jaunt that’ll get your heart rate up and reward you with sweeping views of the valley.
+Just twenty minutes south of Burlington in Charlotte, VT, is Mt.
+Philo, a quick jaunt that’ll get your heart rate up and reward you with wide-open views of the valley.